adalessio84/CircuitPython-1/README.md

 to change the RGB led light on the metro bored from red to green while, displaying all the colors in between the too like, blu, teal, purple, etc.

+The purpose of this assigment was to use 2 rgb leds and display all the colors of the rainbow in order, and then create a color shift rainbow sequence with the same led the previous colors are displayed.
+(Hardest part is getting the leds to work)